Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape: Introduction

 \subsection{Proposed Theoretical Framework}

 To construct our framework, we relax two of the main assumptions presented by Zwolinski et al.~\cite{zwolinski_diffusion_1949}, by allowing for distributions of membrane barriers and jump lengths.
 We apply their equation for flux to a membrane with solution on either side as in Fig.~\ref{fig:membrane_illustration}.
-We treat all solution jump rates $k_s$ as equal and membrane jump rates $k_{M,j}$ as unequal.
-Similarly, we treat all solution jump lengths $\lambda_{s}$ as equal and membrane jump lengths $\lambda_{M,j}$ as unequal.
-The full derivation is provided in the Supplementary Materials.
-The permeability in terms of the free energy barriers for a single molecular pathway becomes:
+We treat all solution jump rates $k_s$ as equal and membrane jump rates $k_{m,j}$ as unequal.
+Similarly, we treat all solution jump lengths $\lambda_{s}$ as equal and membrane jump lengths $\lambda_{m,j}$ as unequal.
+As a result, the permeability can be written in terms of the free energy barriers and jump lengths through the interfaces and membrane.
+The full derivation is provided in the Supplementary Materials Section~\ref{s:SM_permeability_derivation}.
+We use permeability as it is defined in the original derivation by Zwolinski and coworkers~\cite{zwolinski_diffusion_1949} -- flux divided by concentration gradient.
+The permeability for a single molecular pathway becomes:

 where $P$ is permeability, and $k_B$, $T$, $h$, and $R$ are Boltzmann's constant, temperature, Planck's constant, and the gas constant. $\lambda_{sm}$ and $\lambda_{ms}$ are the jump lengths from solution to membrane and membrane to solution, respectively.
-Similarly, $\Delta G_{sm}^{\ddagger}$ and $\Delta G_{ms}^{\ddagger}$ are the free energy barriers for the solution-to-membrane jumps and membrane-to-solution jumps. $\Delta G_{M,j}^{\ddagger}$ is the free energy barrier for membrane jump $j$.
+Similarly, $\Delta G_{sm}^{\ddagger}$ and $\Delta G_{ms}^{\ddagger}$ are the free energy barriers for the solution-to-membrane jumps and membrane-to-solution jumps. $\Delta G_{m,j}^{\ddagger}$ is the free energy barrier for membrane jump $j$.

 The permeability in Eq.~\ref{eq:permeability_barriers} only describes transport along a single molecular pathway.
 The observed permeability is a combination of all accessible molecular paths, similar to the parallel array of pores described by Wendt et al.~\cite{wendt_effect_1976}.
 We apply this relationship to our expression for permeability to obtain an area-weighted permeability across many parallel paths.
-Therefore, the overall permeability for $n$ paths per unit area each with $m_i$ barriers is:
+By introducing the fraction of accessible area, the transition-state theory framework can be applied to both membranes with permanent pores or with fluctuating voids.
+Therefore, the overall permeability for $N$ paths per unit area each with $M_i$ barriers is:

-where $A_i$ is the cross-sectional area for path $i$, $A_0$ is the membrane unit area being considered, and $m_i$ is the number of jumps for path $i$.
-Similar to Eq.~\ref{eq:permeability_barriers}, $\lambda_{M,i,j}$ and $\Delta G_{M,i,j}^{\ddagger}$ are the jump length and free energy barrier for the $j^{th}$ membrane jump on path $i$, respectively.
+where $A_i$ is the cross-sectional area for path $i$, $A_0$ is the membrane unit area being considered, and $M_i$ is the number of membrane jumps for path $i$.
+Similar to Eq.~\ref{eq:permeability_barriers}, $\lambda_{m,i,j}$ and $\Delta G_{m,i,j}^{\ddagger}$ are the jump length and free energy barrier for the $j^{th}$ membrane jump on path $i$, respectively.

 We express the effective free energy barrier from Eyring's original derivation (Eq.~S5) in terms of distributions of membrane free energy barriers and jump lengths across many parallel paths with different numbers of jumps.
 To do this, we equate Eq.~S5 to Eq.~\ref{eq:overall_permeability} and solve for $\Delta G_{eff}^{\ddagger}$.
 Eq.~\ref{eq:effective_barrier} gives the resulting analytical expression for the overall effective free energy barrier, the main theoretical result of this paper.